 Implementing Control Measures MOB-02A and MOB-02B was expected to result in electricity demand increase by developing infrastructure to provide electricity at rail yards, and intermodal facilities for electrified vehicles and equipment; deploying cleaner technologies including the electrification of equipment currently powered by diesel fuel; and incentivizing the retirement and replacement of older vehicles and equipment with electric vehicles and equipment.
 While the Final Program EIR for 2022 AQMP identified the potential electricity usage associated with approximately half the mobile source control measures, specific data pertaining to the number of units that may be deployed was not available.
-Thus, a net increase in electricity usage as well as the air quality impacts associated with the potential increase in electricity increases, displaced by combustion emissions were expected to decrease as the demand for electricity increases, displaced by within South Coast AQMD's jurisdiction.
+Thus, a net increase in electricity usage as well as the air quality impacts associated with the potential increase in electrified mobile sources was not quantified.
+Nonetheless, gasoline and diesel fuel use and their corresponding combustion emissions were expected to decrease as the demand for electricity increases, displaced by combustion emissions from natural gas, which is the primary fuel used for generating electricity within South Coast AQMD's jurisdiction.
 SB 100 requires that the electrical infrastructure needed to support the increased deployment of electric vehicles and other electrified equipment would need to have 100 percent renewable electricity generation by 2045.
 As mobile sources transition from combustion to electrified technology, the amount of emissions from combusting diesel and gasoline is expected to decline over time.
 However, the combustion emissions from natural gas utilized in electricity-producing equipment will increase over the short-term until the SB 100 goals of producing electricity from 100 percent renewables are achieved.